 The place where the string hand is placed immediately before releasing / "loosing" the arrow.
+This needs to be consistantly repeatable for a good shot.

 What you shoot from the bow - most are made from aluminium tube but can be made from carbon fibre or a combination of both.
 It has four parts: the shaft, the fletches, the nock, the point/pile.